 What is a seed time and how do I figure out what to enter?

-Seed times are important because they help us assign you to a heat where you will be running with others of similar speed.
+Seed times, or estimated finish times, are important because they help us assign you to a heat where you will be running with others of similar speed.
 Your seed time is the estimated time it will take you to complete the event.
 For example, a 3-year-old runner may complete the 100m run in 45 seconds, while a novice teenager may complete it in 20 seconds.
 You can estimate a seed time by doing some practice runs and timing yourself.
 Or, guess based on the ages and times you see in the results for a previous track meet on the FLRC site.
 If you are unsure if you put an appropriate seed time, ask for help at the registration desk.

 Does it cost extra to run multiple events?

 No, your entry fee covers the meet as a whole, and many of our participants run 2–4 events.
 We encourage everyone to take the opportunity to run events you’ve never tried before!